 Celtics' Walker stretchered off floor

 Walker lay motionless for a few minutes and paramedics put a neck brace on him before he eventually was removed from the floor.
-The 29-year-old veteran is in his first season with the Celtics, averaging 22.2 points, 4.9 rebounds and 4.8 assists in 14 games before Friday.
+The 29-year-old veteran is in his first season with the Celtics, averaging 22.6 points, 4.9 rebounds, and 4.8 assists in 14 games before Friday.
 He spent his prior eight seasons with the Charlotte Bobcats/Hornets, earning three All-Star selections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)